Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/johannaroever/EliseGithubJohanna.md

 </table>

 ### Stacked bar plot to show the correlation type - material

-Also here: how can you see a correlation with a barplot?

     ggplot(data, aes(x = type, fill = material)) +
       geom_bar() +